awslabs/smithy-intellij/README.md

 From this plugin directory, use `ideRun` task to start a sandboxed instance of IntelliJ with the plugin loaded:
 `./gradlew runIde`

+## Developing the Lexer and Parser classes
+The classes located at `/src/main/gen` are generated. `SmithyLexer` is generated from the `Smithy.Flex` file via the `generateSmithyLexer` Gradle task. `SmithyParser` and its PSI implementation classes are generated from the `Smithy.bnf` file via the `generateSmithyParser` Gradle task.
+The `generateSmithyParser` task requires JDK11 or higher.
+When using JDK11 or higher, both tasks will be run prior to compilation during a standard Gradle build.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.